-The authority recognises expected credit losses on all its financial assets held at amortised cost on either a 12 month or lifetime basis.
+The authority recognises expected credit losses on all of its financial assets measured at amortised cost, either on a 12-month or lifetime basis.
 The expected credit loss model also applies to lease receivables and contract assets.
-Only lifetime losses are recognised for trade receivables and lease receivables held by the authority.
-The authority adopts the simplified approach to lease and trade receivables (debtors) held by the authority.
+Only lifetime losses are recognised for trade receivables (debtors) held by the authority.
+Where a financial asset measured at amortised cost is identified as being subject to an expected credit loss, this shall be recognised as an impairment and the loss charged to Financing and Investment Income and Expenditure in the Comprehensive Income and Expenditure Statement.